xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 ### Action

-Same as function, it's also very simple to build action (bound & unbound) in Web API OData.
+Same as function, it's also very simple to build **action (bound & unbound)** in Web API OData.
 The following codes define two actions.
-The first is bind to collection of customer, the second is unbound.
+The first is bind to collection of **`Customer`**, the second is unbound.
 {% highlight csharp %}
 var action = customer.Collection.Action("BoundAction");
 action.Parameter<int>("value");